Rugby League Super 8s: Million Pound Game

 The Million Pound Game is a promotion play-off in the Qualifiers between the teams finishing 4th and 5th.
 The game is played at the ground of the team finishing 4th and the winner earns a place in the next season's Super League while the loser plays the next season in the Championship.

+Winners

 Championship Shield

 The third of the three "Super 8" groups sees teams finishing 5th to 12th in the regular Championship table.
 Like the Super League 8s, these teams retain their original points and play 7 extra games, with the teams finishing in the top 4 places after these extra games contesting play-offs similar to Super League, with 1st v 4th and 2nd vs 3rd, with the winners contesting the Championship Shield Grand Final.

 The two teams finishing at the bottom of this Super 8s group (7th and 8th) will be relegated to League One and be replaced by two promoted sides.